 Cost $50.00 with snacks and mead.

-If you want to be updated about our classes and other activities, sign up for our email updates in the column to the right or follow us on Facebook or Twitter.
+If you want to be updated about our classes and other activities, sign up for our email updates on our Contact Us page, or follow us on Facebook or Twitter.